-Status of the 2022 Residential Building Permit Allocations
+Status of the 2023 Residential Building Permit Allocations

-A total of 26 allocations have been granted this year as of July 1, which is higher than the 21 allocations granted at the same time last year.
-If demand continues at the current rate, approximately 52 allocations will be granted by the end of 2022.
-The table below shows market rate allocations granted in the first six months of 2022:
+A total of 24 allocations have been granted this year as of July 1, 2023, which is lower than the 26 allocations granted at the same time last year.
+If demand continues at the current rate, approximately 48 allocations will be granted by the end of 2023.